-As required by Government Auditing Standards, we have attached a copy of our most recent external quality control review report (Peer Review).
+As required by Government Auditing Standards, we have made our most recent external quality control review report (Peer Review) publicly available, at https://ohioauditor.gov/publications/15nsaa.pdf.
 Audit organizations can receive a rating of pass, pass with deficiency(ies), or fail.
 The Auditor of State received a peer review rating of pass.

 Please sign and return this letter to indicate your acknowledgement of, and agreement with, the arrangements for our audit of the financial statements including our respective responsibilities.
-If you have any questions, please call Lindsey Young, Senior Audit Manager at 216-787-5834.
+If you have any questions, please call Lindsey Young, Senior Audit Manager, at 216-787-5834.